HsiangHung/Machine_Learning_Note/Classification/Multiclass Classification/README.md

 As an example on Green-blue-red calss, if we have a test case with a probability score of (0.9) from the Green class classifier, probability score of (0.4) from the Blue classifier, but a negative classification score from the remaining Red classifier.
 Based on the probability scores, we predict the test input belongs to the Green class.

+## One vs. One (OvO)

+In One-vs-One classification, for the N-class instances dataset, we have to generate the `N(N-1)/2` binary classifier models.

+Taking the above example, we divide this problem into N* (N-1)/2 = 3 binary classifier problems:
+* Classifier 1: Green vs. Blue
+* Classifier 2: Green vs. Red
+* Classifier 3: Blue vs. Red

+Each binary classifier predicts one class label.
+When we input the test data to the classifier, then the model with the **majority counts** is concluded as a result.

 ## Multi-class Classification Metric